 Studio lessons in piano for non-music majors and music majors at the intermediate level.
 One half-hour lesson per week.
 Occasional performance class required.
+This course counts toward the Modes of Inquiry requirement for Artistic Expression.

-Prior experience in piano and instructor permission.
+prior experience in piano and permission of instructor.